Scholarships for Poland

 Government Scholarships

 For undergraduates and underprivileged students the Benjamin A. Gilman International Scholarships are a boon.
-In fact the more disadvantaged you are the better.
+The aim is to help those looking to study abroad who would not otherwise be able to afford it.
+The goal of the program is to create a more diversified field of people in the ever growing international market.
 You must be a Pell Grant recipient to qualify and be pursuing an engaging tack of study.
-Over 700 of these awards are given out annually for study abroad in hundreds of far-flung locations, including Poland.
+Over 2,300 of these awards of up to $5,00o are given out annually for study abroad in hundreds of far-flung locations, including Poland.

 The David L. Boren Scholarships are equally competitive and well known.
 Undergraduate and graduate students may apply for consideration.
-Top-notch academics and a passion for language and cultural studies may earn you up to $25,000 in travel funds for a year program.
-This scholarship for service program is a one-for-one deal: you get a year of scholarship funds in return for a year of service in a national security agency.
-Applicants with a career interest in security are given preference.
+Top-notch academics and a passion for language and cultural studies may earn you up to $20,000 in travel funds for a summer, semester or year program.
+Boren Fellowships award up to $24,000 for graduate students, with an extra $6,000 that can be applied to domestic language study.
+These awards come with the condition that awardees return service in a national security agency.
+The duration of the NSEP Service Requirement is one year or the duration of assistance provided under the program, whichever is longer.
+Applicants with a career interest in security are given preference as are longer terms of study.

 Private Funding